On 18th November 2025, EHRA and project RESILIENT team organized the workshop Harnessing international advocacy for national progress

 Goal

-The workshop Harnessing international advocacy for national progress: regional and international advocacy tactics for civil society to influence national policies aims to introduce the options of regional and international level advocacy to influence the national level decision makers, policy and regulations.
-The training will provide:
+The workshop Harnessing international advocacy for national progress: regional and international advocacy tactics for civil society to influence national policies aimed to introduce the options of regional and international level advocacy to influence the national level decision makers, policy and regulations.

 Audience

-RESILIENT project Focal Points, members of ECOM, EHRA, EWNA, SWAN, civil society and community activists from LGBTQI+, people living with HIV, people using drugs and sex workers from the following countries: Armenia, Azerbaijan, Belarus, Georgia, Moldova, Ukraine, Kazakhstan, Kyrgyzstan, Tajikistan, Uzbekistan.
+18 participants from 10 countries (Azerbaijan, Georgia, France, Kazakhstan, Kyrgyzstan, Lithuania, Moldova, Poland, Tajikistan, Ukraine), including RESILIENT project Focal Points, members of ECOM, EHRA, EWNA, SWAN, civil society and community activists from LGBTQI+, people living with HIV, people using drugs and sex workers, took part in the workshop.

 Organizers